 Many gouramis are found in soft, acidic water in the wild, however the majority of aquarium species sold today are raised commercially in water that has a higher pH and alkalinity than their native environments, so they are very adaptable. pH should be between 6.8 and 7.8, alkalinity between 3° and 8° dkH (50 ppm to 140 ppm) and water temperature should remain between 75° and 80° F. If the aquarium is kept in rooms below 75°, use an Aqueon Aquarium Heater to maintain the correct temperature.
 Maintain good filtration and change 10% of the water weekly or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Do not forget to treat tap water with Aqueon Water Conditioner before refilling your tank.

 Housing Requirements for Gouramis

 Male gouramis have a tendency to be aggressive towards each other, so they should typically be kept individually.
 Female gouramis usually tolerate each other well.
 Mixing different species or color varieties of gouramis should only be done in larger, well decorated tanks.
-Remember that blue, three spot, opaline, gold and lavender gouramis are all the same fish – they’ve just been bred for different colors!
+Remember that blue, three spot, opaline, gold and lavender gouramis are all the same fish – they have just been bred for different colors!
 Gouramis are slow moving and are best kept with similar sized fish that are not fin nippers or too active.
-Larger tetras, livebearers other than fancy guppies, peaceful barbs, most danios and angelfish can all be good choices.
+Larger tetras, livebearers other than fancy guppies, peaceful barbs, most danios and angelfish, can all be good choices.
 Always consult an aquarium expert before buying any new fish for your aquarium.